GianRomani/Notes/Machine Learning/MLOps/ML Models Deployment/Scikit-learn for feature engineering.md

 - Pipeline

 ### Estimators
 A class with fit() and predict() methods.
 It fits and predicts.
-Examples: Lasso, DEcision trees, SVMs etc.
+Examples: Lasso, Decision trees, SVMs etc.
 ```python
 class Estimator(object):